The Spirella Company manufactured corsets in Niagara Falls, New York. The factory was later renovated into a nursing home before relocating in 2003.

-The Spirella Company, founded in 1904 3 by Marcus Meritt Beeman, William Wallace Kincaid and Jesse Horman Pardee in Meadville, Pennsylvania, manufactured corsets.
-2 Based on a patent of dressbone 4 for bustles, the company produced made-to-measure corsets.
+The Spirella Company was founded in 1904 3 by Marcus Meritt Beeman, William Wallace Kincaid and Jesse Horman Pardee in Meadville, Pennsylvania to manufacture corsets.
+2 Based on a patent of dress bone 4 for bustles, the company produced made-to-measure corsets.
 The name “Spirella” was in reference to the Spirella Stay, invented by Beeman from tightly twisted and flattened coils of wire.

-In 1964, 6 the former Spirella factory was renovated into a 130-bed nursing home by DeVeaux.
-5 Mount St. Mary’s Hospital, owned by the Sisters of St. Francis of Williamsville, 6 acquired DeVeaux’s facility in 1989 and changed the name to Mount St. Mary’s Nursing Home.
+The former Spirella factory was renovated into a 130-bed nursing home by DeVeaux 5 in 1964.
+6 Mount St. Mary’s Hospital, owned by the Sisters of St. Francis of Williamsville, acquired DeVeaux’s facility in 1989, renaming it Mount St. Mary’s Nursing Home.
 5

-The Catholic Health System proposed merging Mount St. Mary’s nursing home and the 120-bed St. Mary’s Manor nursing facility, and asked Mount St. Mary’s Hospital to include its nursing home in the project.
-5 Tentative plans, released in August 1997, 7 showed a 144-bed, $15 million nursing home on Mount St. Mary’s Hospital’s campus in Lewiston.
-The proposal was placed on hold when the sponsorship of the hospital changed.
+The Catholic Health System proposed merging Mount St. Mary’s and St. Mary’s Manor nursing homes.
+5 Tentative plans released in August 1997 7 showed a 144-bed, $15 million nursing home located at Mount St. Mary’s Hospital’s campus in Lewiston, but the idea was placed on hold when the sponsorship of the hospital changed.
 It was further delayed when Mount St. Mary’s and Niagara Falls Memorial Center considered a merger scheme in 1998.

-Plans for a new nursing home on Mount St. Mary’s hospital campus was resurrected on July 6, 2000.
-6 As 90 percent of the residents in the new facility would be Medicaid patients, the federal government would reimburse St. Mary’s over 30 years for $25 million of the construction costs.
+Plans for a new nursing home on Mount St. Mary’s hospital campus was resurrected in July 2000.
+6 The federal government would reimburse St. Mary’s $25 million over 30 years as it was estimated that 90% of the residents in the new facility would be utilizing Medicaid.
 State approval for a new nursing home to replace both Mount St. Mary’s and St. Mary’s Manor came in December.
 5

-Construction of a new 250-bed facility began in September 2001 and opened as Our Lady of Peace in 2003 at a cost of $39 million.
-5 The Mount St. Mary’s Nursing Home in Niagara Falls closed immediately after.
+Construction of a new 250-bed facility began in September 2001 and opened as Our Lady of Peace in 2003 at the cost of $39 million.
+5 Mount St. Mary’s Nursing Home in Niagara Falls closed immediately after.